Close

 In-home devices work with a base unit that syncs to any wall buttons or wearable devices such as a necklace or wristband.
 Medical Guardian wearable devices for in-home systems have a range of 1,400 feet from the base unit.
 If you’re farther away than 1,400 feet from the base unit, pressing the button on your wearable device will not work.
 All base units have a two-way speaker that allows you to communicate with the Medical Guardian monitoring center.

-On-the-go devices use Wi-Fi or LTE connections, which is the same wireless technology your cell phone uses, to give you an unlimited range and no need for a base unit (except for the Mobile 2.0 device, which uses a base unit and has a range of 500 feet).
+On-the-go devices use Wi-Fi or LTE connections, which is the same wireless technology your cell phone uses, to give you an unlimited range and no need for a base unit.
 This lets you go anywhere with your on-the-go device and still be connected to the monitoring center, provided the Wi-Fi or LTE connection is reliable.

-All Medical Guardian devices connect to the company’s monitoring center, which is a TMA Five Diamond Certified facility3, meaning the operators have undergone extensive training.
+All Medical Guardian devices connect to the company’s monitoring center, which is a TMA Five Diamond Certified facility, meaning the operators have undergone extensive training.
 Monitoring center operators are the people who respond when you push your device’s button and alert local emergency services should you need assistance.
-When our Reviews Team tested Medical Guardian devices, we found an average response time of 1–15 seconds, which is well below the 30-second industry average, based on our internal testing.
+When our Reviews Team tested Medical Guardian devices, we found an average response time of 48 seconds, which is below the 51-second industry average, based on our internal testing.
 This is an important factor: Respondents to our proprietary survey chose response time as their most important consideration in choosing a medical alert system.

 Here’s what you need to know about each Medical Guardian device: